John Gerassi: Early life and background

-Leading the Vanguard
+Activism

-Tito was one of the most important and influential thinkers and participants in the U.S. and International Left movements throughout his lifetime.
-As a New York Times correspondent he became a supporter of the Cuban revolution, a friend of Che Guevara and a voice for revolutionary movements throughout Latin American and the world.
+As a New York Times correspondent he became a supporter of the Cuban revolution and a friend of Che Guevara.
 As a professor of political science at San Francisco State in 1968, he participated in (and was arrested during) the student strikes, which were led by the Black Student Union.
 Initiated in response to suspension of a radical Black Panther graduate student instructor, these strikes escalated into violent protests resulting in police confrontations and occupation and a complete four month long shut down of the university.
-During that period, Tito was also a co-founder and contributor to Ramparts Magazine.
+During that period, Tito was also a co-founder and contributor to Ramparts magazine.

-One of his students from Queens College shared these stories about Tito's activism in the 1960's in the Knight News, the Queens College's student-run newspaper.
-This anonymous student chose to spell ‘America’ with a ‘k’ to verbalize his opinion that the U.S.A has a white supremacist nature.